We are the country's leading internet

 them.

-Another type of gas heated vintage pressing
+Another type of gas heated pressing iron is

-but closer inspection reveals a hollowed out, rather than solid body.
+reveals a hollowed out body.

-patent, which was granted in 1879.
-Examples of smaller gas jet
+shown here is McCarty's patent, which was granted in 1879.

-irons are the Acme and the Sultana.
-Because they do not have a
+Examples of smaller gas jet irons are the Acme and the Sultana.

 One example of a very interesting early